LudwikJaniuk/sdleffler.github.io/_posts/2017-3-7-RustTypeSystemTuringComplete.md

 published: true
 ---

 _(N.B.
-The world "fuck" appears multiple times in this post.
+The word "fuck" appears multiple times in this post.
 I recommend that the reader temporarily not consider "fuck" as profanity, as it isn't used that way here.)_